Drug trafficking is one of the EMPACT priorities, Europol’s priority crime areas, under the 2018–2021 EU Policy Cycle.

 - the gathering of sound information and insights in order to shape strategic responses, meet specific challenges, and identify new opportunities to fight this scourge

-Europol also supports drug raids by offering criminal intelligence analysis and operational support to law enforcement, such as through Focal Point (FP) Cola, Europol’s team of specialists and analysts dedicated to tackling cocaine trafficking.
+Europol also supports drug raids by offering criminal intelligence analysis and operational support to law enforcement, such as through Analysis Project (AP) Cola, Europol’s team of specialists and analysts dedicated to tackling cocaine trafficking.

 Undermining power and profit

 These pages also look at the trafficking of drugs in particular categories including:

 Whatever the class of drug, a central aim of the activities of Europol and its partners, beyond the apprehension of traffickers and the interdiction of supplies, is to undermine the twin motives—profit and power—that perpetuate this scourge.